What the Break and Retest Strategy Is and How It Works

 Does the Market Always Retest?

 No, the market does not always retest broken levels.
 While retests are common, they are not guaranteed.
-Traders should use additional confirmation signals and be prepared for both possibilities when applying the break and retest strategy.
+Traders often use additional confirmation signals and be prepared for both possibilities when applying the break and retest strategy.